 The LLC Organizer can be an individual or entity that files the Articles of Organization on behalf of an LLC.
-The organizer may be different from a member in that a member has ownership of the LLC while the initial organizer facilitates the LLC’s formation.
+The organizer may be different from a member in that a member of the LLC has ownership of the Limited Liability Company while the initial organizer facilitates the LLC’s formation.

 Why is an organizer necessary?